 From our webinar series "Healthy Muscle Building"

-With 8 scientific backgrounds and clever tips, we started our first live event last week: "Healthy Muscle Building with Vegan Nutrition".
+With 8 scientific backgrounds and clever tips we started our first live event last week: "Healthy Muscle Building with Vegan Nutrition".
 This last webinar was about the optimal supply for vegan muscle building.
-With diploma food chemist Oliver Klemm and psychologist Tim Feige we have tried to clarify all important questions around the topic of vegan muscle building all at once.
-Not only will you get information about ingesting proteins, but you'll also get all-encompassing insights into the need for more important micro and macronutrients!
+With diploma food chemist Oliver Klemm and psychologist Tim Feige we tried all important questions around the topic of vegan muscle building at once to clarify.
+Not only will you get information about ingesting proteins, but also comprehensive insights into the need for more important micro and macronutrients!

 Healthy muscle building is everybody's business

 After all, the topic of muscle building is something everyone is interested in: ambitious bodybuilders as well as office workers.
 We show you which substances your body really needs for optimal muscle building and how you can get them without animal sources.
 This webinar is just as suitable for vegans and vegetarians as it is for flexitarians and confident meat eaters.
 A vegan and healthy diet is not an obstacle to muscle growth, but can even improve your exercise performance.

 8 Backgrounds on Building Muscle with Vegan Diet

 From the texture of the muscles to the intake of high-quality plant nutrients: we show you how important it is with increased protein intake to take vitamins, minerals, fats and much more in large quantities to you.
 Oliver Klemm scientifically outlines the key factors for proper protein intake and discusses the differences between animal and plant protein.
 And since protein alone is not enough, we also go back to the necessary nutrients and fats, as well as supplements.
 But the amount alone is far from decisive.
 With this record we show you that the quality of your protein and all other micronutrients and macronutrients is crucial and what your energy input and timing are all about.

 2 - proteins quality